 Once you get your beer, you are set.
 Grab a seat and continue looking at the menu for your next treat.

-From Union Square, hop on the 6 or the 71 on the corner of Market and 5th Streets.
+From Union Square, hop on the 7 at the corner of Market and Stockton Streets.
 Take it to Haight Street and Baker.
 You will be just across the street from the steps to the park.

 From Fisherman's Wharf, you can take the Powell Mason cable car to the final stop on Market Street.
 Walk over to Market and 5th Streets.
 From here, grab the buses mentioned above to Haight and Baker Streets.